Stability

 Every self-catering website sits on a stack of infrastructure — the domain, DNS, SSL, hosting, backups, integrations — each set up a particular way, at a particular point in time.
 When the site loads and bookings are coming in, the configuration underneath rarely crosses anyone's mind.
 But platforms update, plugins age, security threats evolve, and without regular attention things drift in ways that aren't obvious until something breaks.

-A self-catering website also carries reputational weight.
-It's the public face of a business that trades on trust, recommendation, and a name built up over years.
-When something goes wrong on a site — a security warning in Google, an SSL certificate that's quietly expired, a contact form pumping out spam, a hacked page injecting links no one can see from the front end — the damage isn't just technical.
-It's the erosion of the thing the site exists to protect.
-Stability work is, in the end, reputation work.
+Your self-catering website is the public face of a business that trades on trust, recommendation, and a name built up over time.
+When something goes wrong on a site — a security warning in Google, an SSL certificate that's silently expired, a contact form pumping out spam, a hacked page injecting links no one can see from the front end — the damage isn't just technical.
+Good site maintenance work is reputation work.
 The site stays up, stays clean, stays trusted, and nothing on it ever embarrasses you or undermines what you've built.

 We start with an audit — a thorough, honest assessment of the state of things.
 How's the hosting, who owns and controls the domain, are there backups and has anyone tested them.
 How fast does the site load on a phone in the mountains.
 Is analytics set up properly.
 Who still has login access from three years ago.
 The specifics depend on the platform — WordPress has its own maintenance demands, Squarespace and Duda have different ones — but the fundamentals are universal.